 The diverse expanse of the Northern Plains landscape provides beautiful vistas that inspire some of the region’s most remarkable artists to capture its wonder in their work.

 Lush verdant pastures exist inexplicably alongside dramatic arid buttes.
 Each is shaped by a force as timeless as the land itself: weather.

 Water, wind, and fire shaped this great land we call the Northern Plains and continues to shape it to this day.
 Tornadoes, drought, floods, and wildfires lend credence to South Dakota’s motto: the land of infinite variety.
 If you don’t like our weather, wait a minute — it will change.

 The Center for Western Studies is excited to present "Weathered: The Northern Plains Landscape as Shaped by the Elements."
-For this unique exhibition, the work of 22 regional artists will demonstrate how weather impacts the Northern Plains.
+In this unique exhibition, the work of 22 regional artists demonstrates how weather impacts the Northern Plains.